GMDU/zoglin/README.md

 api/foo() # ERROR: only imported the exports
 ```

-If you want to import everything from a module, including non-exported functions and modules (but excluding private ones), you can use `/*`.
+If you want to import everything from a module, including non-exported functions and modules (but excluding private ones), you can use `/*` or `:*`.

 Example:
 ```